8 Must-Have Elements For A Supportive Minimalist Space

 We, as humans, have a creative part of our brain.

-So even if you think you’re not a creative or artistic person I would beg to differ.
-Being analytical and scientific is indeed form of being creative.
+So, even if you think you’re not creative or artistic, I would beg to differ.
+Being analytical and scientific is indeed a form of creativity.

 Therefore, we all have some creative outlet that we need to express and dig ourselves into–it helps us with brain growth, mindset growth, and sustaining our energy and happiness.